City of Los Angeles Announces Get Help LA Pilot

 Pilot program gives first-responders and outreach workers live, location based information on available services to assist individuals experiencing homelessness.

-Councilmembers Mitchell Englander and Marqueece Harris-Dawson announced a pilot program to deploy the Get Help LA app on the mobile phones of first responders and outreach workers who interface with unsheltered populations in Los Angeles.
-The Get Help LA app provides up-to-date, location-based information on service types near a user’s present location.
+Councilmembers announced a pilot program to deploy the GET HELP LA app on the mobile phones of first responders and outreach workers who interface with unsheltered populations in Los Angeles.
+The GET HELP LA app provides up-to-date, location-based information on service types near a user’s present location.
 This will allow users to search and filter services by type to find an appropriate match that meets the needs of the individual they are trying to help.

-“First responders often have a very narrow window when individuals facing challenges such as mental instability or addiction are willing to accept care,” said Councilmember Englander who serves as Chair of the Los Angeles Public Safety Committee.
-“Get Help LA allows them to quickly navigate and find an appropriate service location which maximizes the chances an individual gets the treatment they need.”
+“First responders often have a very narrow window when individuals facing challenges such as mental instability or addiction are willing to accept care,” said the Chair of the Los Angeles Public Safety Committee.
+“GET HELP LA allows them to quickly navigate and find an appropriate service location which maximizes the chances an individual gets the treatment they need.”

 In the initial phase, the six month pilot will test usage by LAHSA outreach workers, LAPD HOPE officers and officers assigned to Skid Row, and the LAFD SOBER unit.
 If successful the app could be deployed to city employees across Los Angeles who may seek to connect an individual in need with services, including librarians, parks employees, and others.